-This portion of the analysis is foreseen but has not yet been done: The economics goal is addressed by first estimating revenue impacts by sector under each of the alternatives and then analyzing the importance of each of the species to each non-tribal directed groundfish sector.
+The economics goal is addressed by first estimating revenue impacts by sector under each of the alternatives and then analyzing the importance of each of the species to each non-tribal directed groundfish sector.
 The analyses herein apply the sector catch percentages in the alternatives to the ACLs specified in 2015 to determine sector total catch amounts (landings plus discards).
 Landed catches by sector in 2015 are projected assuming 2013-2014 landings using sector-specific bycatch and discard rates updated from the West Coast Groundfish Observer Program (WCGOP) for the commercial sectors and state sampling programs for the recreational sector.
 The predicted landed catch is then modeled to determine revenue impacts by sector.
 Revenue impacts by sector are then compared to status quo 2013 revenue impacts.
 Revenue impacts are evaluated at the port group level to determine effects to West Coast fishing communities.
-These impacts are then compared to the relative dependence on groundfish resources.